top of page

 Tips & Tricks

-We've developed several fantastic resources for your use below!
+We've developed several writing tips for your use below!
 More coming soon.

 Start With A Strong Hook

 Think of the first line of your story like a handshake with your reader - its job is to set the tone and spark interest.
-Whether it’s something unconventional or an action-packed sentence, an engaging hook will help you start your story powerfully.
+Whether it’s something unconventional or an action-packed sentence, an engaging and punchy hook will help you start your story powerfully and increase your chances of winning.

 Show, Don't Tell